awadell1/octolitter/README.md

-# Octolitter: Spin up a litter of Self-Hosted Github Runners 🐱 #
+# Octolitter: Spin up a litter of Github Runners 🐱 #
 Octolitter is a cli tool for creating and removing short lived Github Runners.
 The long term goal is to create tool that can spin up / down Runners in a HPC environment (ie. SLURM) on demand.